mainajonny/mainajonny/README.md

 🔭 Currently working on a credit scoring app with Flutter, some jetpack compose features and Kotlin libraries

 🌱 I’m currently learning ReactJS for some reason.. 😄
 👯 I’m available to collaborate on any fintech projects that have potential to revolutionize the industry.
 I am however open to working on any other Flutter or Jetpack Compose project.

 💬 Ask me about: FLUTTER  |  KOTLIN  |  JETPACK COMPOSE  |  JAVA

-📫 Email me: johnkabura263@gmail.com
+📫 Email me: johnkabura263@gmail.com  OR  checkout my [LinkedIn](https://www.linkedin.com/in/john-kabura-42030713b)

 Thanks for visiting!
 💪🔥